Photography & Camera

 Frequently Asked Questions

-Do I need an external mic for vlogging in India?
+Do I need an external microphone for vlogging with these cameras?

 What is the best Cameras in India?